Origins of the UV/X-ray Relation in Arakelian 120: Reprocessing of hot Compton plus intrinsic variability of warm Compton

 \section{Reprocessing of hot Compton plus intrinsic variability of warm Compton}

 We now fold the additional variability - which is clearly present in the soft X-ray flux associated with the warm Compton component - into our model.
 The existence of this independent variability in the soft X-ray/UV component already challenges the above picture involving only reprocessing of hard fluctuations, as does simple energetics.
 The total flux in the low(high) state (including reprocessing from the source at height $10~R_g$) is 5.0(8.3)$\times 10^{-10}$~ergs~cm$^{-2}$~s$^{-1}$, with flux in the hot Compton of 1.2(2.0)$\times 10^{-10}$~ergs~cm$^{-2}$~s$^{-1}$.
-Thus the flux change in the hard X-rays is $0.8\times 10^{-10}$~ergs~cm$^{-2}$~s$^{-1}$, yet the change in the inferred optical/UV/soft X-ray components is $2.5\times 10^{-10}$~ergs~cm$^{-2}$~s$^{-1}$.
+Thus the flux change in the hard X-rays is $0.8\times 10^{-10}$~ergs~cm$^{-2}$~s$^{-1}$, yet the change in the inferred optical/UV and soft X-ray components respectively are $0.6\times10^{-10}$~ergs~cm$^{-2}$~s$^{-1}$ and $1.9\times 10^{-10}$~ergs~cm$^{-2}$~s$^{-1}$.
 Clearly there must be intrinsic variability in the UV, as the flux change from hard X-rays alone is insufficient to drive these variations.

 The accretion models used here associate the soft X-ray component with the high energy emission of an optically thick, warm Comptonisation region: a part of the accretion disc where thermalisation is incomplete.
 This same component extends down to the UV in this model, so the UV and soft X-rays are connected.
 We assume here that the entire warm Compton emission follows the variability of the soft X-ray component, i.e. that this emission varies with fixed electron temperature and spectral index, contributing soft X-ray variability directly into the UVM2 band.
 This intrinsic disc emission is not predicted by the thin disc equations, but neither is the incomplete thermalisation required to form this warm Compton spectrum.
 We assume both arise from changes in the disc structure triggered by either the radiation pressure instability and/or atomic opacities (\citealt{JB20}).